stacksimplify/terraform-on-aws-ec2/05-Terraform-Loops-MetaArguments-SplatOperator/05-02-MetaArgument-for_each/README.md

   user_data = file("${path.module}/app1-install.sh")
   key_name = var.instance_keypair
   vpc_security_group_ids = [ aws_security_group.vpc-ssh.id, aws_security_group.vpc-web.id   ]

   # Create EC2 Instance in all Availabilty Zones of a VPC

-  for_each = toset(data.aws_availability_zones.my_azones.names) #toset: converts list into set, In set, removes duplicates, changes either string or int to highest number of arguments form ( if more strings are present in the list, it will convert number as well to string; arranges in order. availability_zone = each.key # You can also use each.value because for list items each.key == each.value tags = {
+  for_each = toset(data.aws_availability_zones.my_azones.names)

+  #toset: converts list into set, In set, removes duplicates,
+  #changes either string or int to highest number of arguments form ( if more strings are present in the list,
+  #it will convert number as well to string; arranges in order.

+  availability_zone = each.key  # You can also use each.value because for list items each.key == each.value

+  tags = {
     "Name" = "For-Each-Demo-${each.key}"
   }
 }

+#output: Will create instances in each availability zones and with name tag given and each.key, for every instance it will have name as, For-Each-Demo-ap-south-1, For-Each-Demo-ap-south-2....
+#Note: Both meta-arguments cannot be used in one resource block, if for_each is used then count or any other meta-argument cannot be used.

 ```

 ## Step-04: c6-outputs.tf